1945 United Kingdom general election

 Labour won a landslide victory, gaining 239 seats for a total majority of 146 with 49.7% of the popular vote, allowing Attlee to become prime minister.
 The party also won two seats in a walkover, the last time any seat in the House of Commons went uncontested in a general election.
 (Note: Liverpool Scotland and Rhondda West.)
 This was Labour's first outright majority and enabled Attlee to begin implementing the party's post-war reforms.
 The result was a major shock for the Conservatives, who lost 189 seats despite winning 36.2% of the vote, having campaigned on the assumption that Churchill's wartime leadership would secure victory.
 The Liberal Party suffered a net loss of nine seats and its leader Archibald Sinclair lost his seat, while the Liberal National Party lost 22 seats, including that of its leader Ernest Brown.
 A total of 324 new MPs entered the House of Commons, a record that stood until 2024.
 Additionally, the beginning of the Attlee ministry paralleled the beginning of the Truman administration in the United States.

-The 11.7% swing from the Conservatives to an opposition party is the largest since the Acts of Union 1800; the Conservative loss of the vote exceeded that of the 1906 Liberal landslide ousting of a Conservative administration.
-It was also the first election since 1906 in which the Conservatives did not win a plurality of the popular vote.
+The 11.7% swing from the Conservatives to an opposition party is the largest since the Acts of Union 1800; the Conservative loss of the vote exceeded that of their landslide defeat in 1906.
+It was also the first election since 1906 in which the Conservatives did not win a plurality (relative majority) of the popular vote.
 Churchill remained actively involved in politics and returned as prime minister after leading his party into the 1951 general election.
 For the Liberal National Party the election was their last as a distinct party, as they merged with the Conservatives in 1947 (although they operated as a subsidiary party of the Conservatives until 1968) while Ernest Brown resigned from politics in the aftermath of the election.

+As it was the first general election held since the German surrender in World War II, and nearly 10 years since the last general election in 14 November 1935, it was the first of three elections during the reign of George VI.